Rack-Scale Computing Made Simple

 FabreX dynamic memory fabric enables true rack-scale and accelerated computing, breaking the constraints of the server box to make the entire rack the unit of compute.
 That is only feasible with FabreX, because all end points and servers within the rack can finally be connected with native PCIe (and CXL in the future), just as if they were still “inside the box”.
 There is no need for another computational network inside the rack, FabreX can run MPI and RDMA traffic over native PCIe, for the lowest possible latency and highest effective bandwidth.
 Now your “server” is the entire rack – but how would you go about deploying a FabreX system to gain the performance, flexibility and agility of true rack-scale computing?
 The easiest way is with our Engineered Solutions, GigaPods and GigaClusters.

-- and any accelerators or PCIe endpoints of your choice.
+- Any accelerators or PCIe endpoints of your choice

 Because the FabreX platform is completely vendor agnostic, you keep your freedom of choice by selecting your preferred accelerator brand and type – or mix and match accelerators to enable your users to select the precise one needed for a particular workload.